iMEdD-Lab/covid-19-imedd-api/README.md

 You can also add `-d` parameter to start all containers in the background.

 - ***Also note that, if the application is running for the first time, all migrations and data hydration will take place.
-Approximately 2 minutes are needed for this operation.***
+No more than 2 minutes are needed for this operation.***

 ### Healthcheck